bertelschmitt/multistreamYOLO/README.md

  	- Train your custom YOLO model on annotated images
  3. [Inference](/3_Inference/)
  	- Detect objects in new images and videos
+	- Detect objects in parallel in multiple streams and on multiple GPUs

 ## Repo structure
 + [`1_Image_Annotation`](/1_Image_Annotation/): Scripts and instructions on annotating images